-Stroke is also the fifth leading cause of death, and the leading cause of adult disability in the United States.
+Stroke is the fifth leading cause of death and the leading cause of adult disability in the United States.

 LEARN F.A.S.T. – Save a life

-According to the National Stroke Association, these 4 letters and four steps my help save someone you love.
+According to the National Stroke Association, these 4 letters and four steps may help save someone you love.

 Use FAST to Remember the Warning Signs of a Stroke: